 Turkey had expressed its intent to occupy 3/10’s of the island, which is how much it claimed used to belong to the island’s Turks (though the Greeks say it is half that amount).
 In reality the Turkish army had reached the British base.
 Since then the island had been divided into two parts: Greek and Turkish.

-The Turkish Republic of Northern Cyprus had been partially recognized and occupies 38% of the island.
+Self-declared the Turkish Republic of Northern Cyprus had been partially recognized and occupies 38% of the island.
 Formally, 98% of the island is under the sovereignty of the Republic of Cyprus.
 The remaining 2% belong to the British bases in Akrotiri and Dhekelia.
-The maps of the island published by the Republic show the Turkish territory and the northern part of the capital Nicosia as “inaccessible due to the Turkish occupation,” and the northern cities bear their 1974 names.
+The maps of the island published by the Republic show the Turkish territory and the northern part of the capital Nicosia as “inaccessible due to the Turkish occupation”, and the northern cities bear their 1974 names.

 In 2004 Cyprus joined the European Union and in 2008 it adopted the euro.